Road freight transport by journey characteristics

-For some small islands or countries with an important domestic market, the share of road freight transport over short distances (less than 150 km) is higher: Ireland, Cyprus, the Netherlands and Austria.
-On the other hand, countries with important international transport usually have a higher share of road freight transport over long distances (over 1 000 km), such as Bulgaria, Estonia, Latvia, Lithuania, Portugal, Romania and Slovakia.
+For some islands or countries with an important domestic market, the share of road freight transport over short distances (less than 150 km) was higher: Cyprus, Ireland, Austria and the Netherlands.
+On the other hand, countries with important international transport usually had a higher share of road freight transport over long distances (over 1 000 km), such as Lithuania, Latvia, Portugal, Bulgaria, Romania, Estonia and Slovakia.

 It has to be noted that there were important variations since 2013 in each distance class, however the global trend of a country’s road freight transport was often observed in most of the distance classes.